publicsamples/Alchemy-Sounds-pt1-Homunculi/README.md

-# Alchemy Sounds pt1 Homunculi
+# Alchemy Sounds pt1: Homunculi

- MS library sounds converted to Alchemy for Logic
+An attempt to convert parts of the Modular samples library to Logic's Alchemy.